Instagram feed video ads for app install campaigns – best practices and examples

 Instagram has built its success on being a creative platform.
 So it goes without saying (still saying it – just in case) that you don’t want your Instagram ad to be an eyesore.

-Your video creative should be eye catching and stand out, but fit in nicely in someone’s feed.
+Your Instagram video ad should be eye catching and stand out, but fit in nicely in someone’s feed.
 You don’t want people to be annoyed by it and simply hide it.
 You’d much rather they tap the like button.
 So stay away from cheesy stock photos and videos.

 Instagram initially announced they would review each ad, but clearly this has not been the case (although we haven’t seen this kind of ad in a while).

 It’s interesting to note that like on any other posts, people can comment on Instagram ads (much like on Facebook).
 Which may or may not cause some backlash.
 So be mindful about the promises you make.